jesseopdenbrouw/thuas-riscv/README.md

 ## Support for Windows tools

-There is support for Windows. `srec2vhdl` and
-`upload` can be build with GCC MinGW and Visual Studio.
+There is support for Windows tools. `srec2vhdl` and `upload` can be build with GCC MinGW and Visual Studio.
 For building the RISC-V programs, a RISC-V GNU GCC compiler is needed.